Dreaming of Des Moines - Seawolves Shine in the National Spotlight

 Dan Rickard is in his 11th season on the Stony Brook men's basketball coaching staff and has been a part of a complete renaissance under head coach Steve Pikiell that includes the most successful run in program history.
 Rickard is responsible for all aspects of the program, including serving as offensive coordinator, backcourt player development, recruiting, game and practice planning, scouting and film.

-Since being promoted to assistant coach in 2007, Rickard has been a part of three America East regular season championships, three postseason NIT berths and two spots in the CBI.
-In those seven seasons, Stony Brook has racked up 153 wins.
-That came after winning just 77 games in the previous eight seasons.
-In the last four seasons, Stony Brook has gone 93-41 overall and 53-11 in America East.
-The 53 conference wins over the last three seasons rank first in the nine-team league.
+Since being promoted to assistant coach in 2007, Rickard has been a part of four America East regular season championships, three postseason NIT berths and two spots in the CBI.
+In those eight seasons, Stony Brook has racked up 179 wins.
+In the last five seasons, Stony Brook has gone 119-47 overall and 67-13 in America East.
+The 67 conference wins over the last three seasons rank first in the nine-team league.

 In 2013-14 Rickard coached a Seawolves squad that won 23 games and reached the America East Championship final for the third time in four years.
 Under his tutelage, the Seawolves offense averaged 71.4 points a game, more than a 3.0 point jump from the previous season.
 Stony Brook was top-four in America East in scoring offense, field goal percentage, three-point field goal percentage, assists and assist-to-turnover ratio.
 He also was mentor to two All-America East selections in the backcourt in seniors Dave Coley and Anthony Jackson.